Which Is The Best Postpaid Mobile Plan In Malaysia?

 Which plan offers carry forward of unused data?

-5. Share lines
+5. Supplementary lines

-One of the best ways to lower your household mobile phone bills is to opt for mobile share lines.
+One of the best ways to lower your household mobile phone bills is to get supplementary lines instead of getting individual lines for every family member.

 However, to ensure you truly maximise your plan, you will have to do the maths.

-First of all, consider how much data you and your family need, and then look for the cheapest plan for the amount of data you need.
-Some plans do not allow sharing of principal’s data.
-This will make getting a principal line with high data plan pretty useless.
+Consider how much data you and your family need, and then look for the cheapest plan for the amount of data you need.

-How much does line sharing cost?
+How much do supplementary lines cost?

 6. Data roaming